Paradise Meadows strathcona park

 Today is your day, the mountain is waiting.
 So… get on your wayDr.
 Seuss

-I can remember as a young teen being dragged by my father at least two or three times during the summer months to go hiking, backpacking in the mountains and it always seemed to start at Paradise Meadows.
-Now back in those days to arrive at Paradise Meadows you travelled by logging roads.
+AH! yes paradise meadows strathcona park, as a young teen being dragged by my father at least two or three times during the summer months to go hiking, backpacking in the mountains and it always seemed to start at paradise meadows strathcona park.
+Now back in those days to arrive at Paradise Meadows you traveled by logging roads.
 It wasn’t a paved road in the early 70’s.
 The walk through the Meadows was on trails, muddy, rocky, sometimes swampy, steal your shoe sink holes, not boardwalks like it is today.
 For some reason, I always ended up with the old Trapper John backpack, I swear to you, the frame was made of one by one’s and its weight at least 15lbs on its own.
 As I said in those days, I was a young teen and probably didn’t appreciate what I saw, to me it was just another ‘forced march’ by my father in the woods.